 The Frisco Fire Department prepares every day for emergencies that may threaten our community.
 But in the event of a major disaster, the number and type of calls could overwhelm Frisco's first responders and emergency services.
 In such cases, citizens may have to rely on each other for help, such as immediate life saving needs, until first responders arrive.

-CERT The Community Emergency Response Team (CERT) is an all-risk, all-hazard program training people to be better prepared to respond to emergency situations.
-CERT members give critical support to first responders in emergencies; provide victim assistance; organize volunteers; and collect disaster information to support first responder efforts.
+CERT The Community Emergency Response Team (CERT) is an all-hazards program training individuals to be better prepared to respond to emergency situations.
+CERT members give critical support to first responders in emergencies, provide victim assistance, organize volunteers and collect disaster information to support first responder efforts.

 Contact & Register: Questions can be directed to our Community Education Information line during normal business hours at 972-292-6351.

-Training CERT training classes take place from 7 p.m. - 9 p.m. over a 8-week period.
+Training CERT training classes take place from 7 - 9 p.m. over an 8-week period.
 Specialized training given during the classes includes:

 Disaster medical operations